 Take these differences into account when setting objectives and consider measuring the following items:

-Use the following list to organize objectives across departments:
+Use the following list to organise objectives across departments:

-We’ve outlined the different models an organization can follow to help develop your policies and governance.
+We’ve outlined the different models an organisation can follow to help develop your policies and governance.

 Content.
-Employee advocates need support from the marketing department and other official content sources within the organization.
+Employee advocates need support from the marketing department and other official content sources within the organisation.
 It’s vital that advocates get support from marketing to access content for social sharing.